poezio/poezio/doc/source/usage.rst

 :ref:`Specific shortcuts <muclisttab-keys>`

-This tab lists all public rooms on a MUC service (with the :term:`/list` command).
+This tab lists all public rooms on a chatroom service (with the :term:`/list` command).
 It is currently very limited but will be improved in the future.
 There currently is no way to search a room.